 1. WHAT ARE DARK SPOTS?

-Dark spots are caused by irregular melanin production in the skin.
+Dark spots on your face are caused by irregular melanin production in the skin.
 The spots range from light brown to black, and have the same texture as the rest of your skin.
 They are painless and usually show up on sun-exposed areas of the skin.

-3. WHAT CAN I DO TO PREVENT OR REDUCE DARK SPOTS?
+2. WHAT CAN I DO TO GET RID OF OR REDUCE DARK SPOTS?

-The most effective way to prevent discolouration is reducing sun exposure.
+The most effective way to get rid of dark spots on your face is reducing sun exposure.
 Over time, extensive sun exposure will result in uneven skin tone and accelerate skin ageing.
 Therefore, it is crucial to use SPF - especially in sun drenched areas where it is recommended for year round use.

 Exfoliation with a product that contains BHA or AHA acids, can also help improve how the skin looks and give a more even skin tone, as it promotes skin cell turnover and removes dead skin cells.

 3. ARE THERE ANY SKIN CARE PRODUCTS THAT CAN HELP?

 For UV protection I recommend NovAge Day Shield SPF 50 UVA/PA ++++ Advanced Skin Protector.
 It provides the highest level of UVA protection to shield against harmful rays and skin ageing.
 It also protects the skin from some of the negative effects of the environment and is intensely moisturising